Atypon-OpenSource/manuscripts-article-editor/README.md

 ## Running tests with TestCafé locally

 1. Follow the steps in "Running in Docker", above.
-1. Run `yarn testcafe chrome testcafe/tests` to run the tests in Chrome.
+2. Run `yarn testcafe chrome testcafe/tests` to run the tests in Chrome.

+## Running tests with Cypress locally

+1. Follow the steps in "Running in Docker", above.
+2. Run `yarn run cypress:open` to launch the Cypress runner.
+3. From the Cypress runner, select an individual test to run or select `Run all specs`

 ## Development